-It doesn’t convert well either.
-The scent from what was promised to what is delivered is so incongruent that virtually every visitor will bounce immediately.
+Well, it doesn’t convert well either.
+The “scent” from what was promised to what is delivered is so incongruent that virtually every visitor will bounce immediately.

-This is an extreme example but nearly every “path” on the web could stand to improve its scent.
+Let’s be honest, though, nearly every “path” on the web could stand to improve its ad scent.

-The key to getting the scent right is to understand the importance of maintaining the scent for these three major elements,
+The key to getting ad scent right is to understand the importance of maintaining the scent for these 3 major elements:

 - Color scheme